-In addition to the lake, the town has several miniature chapels that are worth exploring.
+In addition to the lake, the town has several miniature chapels worth exploring.

 Tickets for Linderhof Palace

 You can buy a ticket to Linderhof Palace on the same day.
-However, I strongly recommend that you purchase tickets in advance just in case.
+However, I strongly recommend purchasing tickets in advance, just in case.
 While not as famous as Neuschwanstein Castle or Hohenschwangau Castle, it’s better to be safe than sorry.

 The palace and grounds are not open year-round.
-They are open from April-15 October.
-And, during winter, some of the park buildings (except the Royal Lodge) are closed.
+They are available from April-15 October.
+And some park buildings (except the Royal Lodge) are closed during winter.

-Exploring the gardens will take a minimum of an hour, a lot longer if you see them all.
+- Exploring the gardens will take at least an hour, much longer if you see them all.

 To understand Ludwig, a visit to his actual home is a must.

-Understated and often ignored viewing the palace is what I would call the trifecta of Ludwig.
+Understated and often ignored viewing of the palace is what I would call the trifecta of Ludwig.

-While he also built Herrenchiemsee Palace at Chiemsee Lake, Bavaria, he never lived their either and, he did not live to see it completed.
+While he also built Herrenchiemsee Palace at Chiemsee Lake, Bavaria, he never lived there and did not live to see it completed.
 If you add Herrenchiemsee Palace to your trip, you will have the super trifecta of Ludwig’s creations under your belt.